GermainGirndt/TodayILearned/JavaScript/Frameworks/node_using_multiple_routes.md

 # Using multiple routes
-For using multiple routes, you should keep all the routes in a separate file.
+* For dealing with multiple routes, you should organize your code by keep all the routes in a separate file.

 ## Server file
 ```